-The latest facial recognition technology can operate in real-time, identifying people as they appear on live time videos.
+The latest for of this technology can operate in real-time, identifying people as they appear on live time videos.
 Bringing together the networks of surveillance cameras and databases of pre-identified photos (state issued driver’s licenses) has brought concerns regarding facial recognition technology to light.
 What was once thought to be not possible is proving to bring huge changes to the world.

 Steven Spielberg’s 2002 film “Minority Report” shows a bleak future where a special police unit detects persons of interest by video and arrests criminals before they can even commit a crime.
 Facial recognition technology provides computers the ability to analyze an image or video of a person’s face in order to identify the individual.
 In today’s society we walk around with a modern iPhone with Face ID capabilities which proves that some accept this change on a certain degree already.